1-d Quantum Harmonic Oscillator with Time Quasi-periodic Quadratic Perturbation: Reducibility and Growth of Sobolev

 which corresponds the quasi-periodic linear system $(\omega, \, A_0+F_0)$

 where, for every $E\in{\CI}$,

 with $|\partial_E^m F_0|_r<\varepsilon_0$, $m=0,1,2$, sufficiently small.

-The reducibility of linear system (\ref{linear_system_pr}) is exploited by Eliasson \cite{Eli1992} (see also \cite{HA} for results about ${\rm SL}(2,\R)$-cocycles).
+The reducibility of linear system (\ref{linear_system_pr}) was proved by Eliasson \cite{Eli1992} (see also \cite{HA} for results about ${\rm SL}(2,\R)$-cocycles).
 We summarise the needed results in the following proposition.
 To make the paper as self-contained as possible, we give a short proof without adding too many details on known facts.
 Since every quantity depends on $E$, we do not always write this dependence explicitly in the statement of proposition.